Chocolate Pudding

 2 dates (pitted)

-Maple syrup or raw honey (optional, to taste)
+Maple syrup or raw honey (if you prefer sweeter))

-1 tsp almond butter (or pumpkin seed butter for nut-free)
+1 tsp almond butter (optional – leave out for nut-free)

 Pinch of sea salt